-Sainsbury, Asda and the other large UK supermarkets are currently engaged in an all-out price war with Aldi and Lidl.
+Sainsbury, Asda and other large UK supermarkets are currently engaged in an all-out price war with Aldi and Lidl.

 While price wars may be good for customers, they are rarely good for companies, their profit margins or their shareholders.